BlackMfgik/currency-converter/README.md

-# 💱 Currency Converter — Chrome Extension
+# 💱 Currency Converter — Extension

 Highlight any amount on any webpage and instantly see the conversion to UAH, USD, or RUB.